 3) Small Business Opportunities for Women

 Poverty in Guatemala is widespread and deeply rooted, particularly among the poor, rural people who currently account for 71 percent of the country's poverty-stricken population.
 Of the impoverished population, women are the most vulnerable and less aware of their rights (International Fund for Agriculture 2008).
 A typical indigenous Mayan woman has to provide for her family on 44 cents per day.
 On average, she has a family of seven, is rurally based and has only been to school through the first grade.
 She has never been formally employed and is usually illiterate.
 This is unacceptable to us.
-Humble Hilo, in partnership with World Link Partners, helps to provide small business opportunities to women and families in need.
+Humble Hilo, in partnership with The Humble Village, helps to provide small business opportunities to women and families in need.

 Chicken Coops: One of the small business opportunities that YOU are helping Humble Hilo to establish is providing women the tools and resources needed to start their own chicken coops.
 We have found this to be extremely successful and effective.
 For many families in living in Alta Verapaz, the staple daily diet is corn tortillas with chili to stave off hunger, resulting in lack of protein, leading to the most serious and potentially fatal forms of malnutrition.
 Helping families to raise chickens not only provides them with protein-rich eggs to eat, but it also helps families build a small business where they can sell chickens and eggs in the local markets.
 This much-needed income is essential for women and families to buy nutritious food and medicines as well as pay for other essential living expenses.